Meet the CHWD Board of Directors

-Special and Regular Meetings of the Board of Directors of the Citrus Heights Water District
+The Special and Regular Meetings of the Board of Directors of the Citrus Heights Water District will be held on:

-Members of the public may attend the meeting in person at the District headquarters or virtually using the call-in information below:
+Members of the public may attend the meeting in person at the location listed above or via this Zoom link.

 Access minutes of past meetings by clicking the link below.